Energy of Phase Changes

 Energy and Phase Changes

 When a substance changes phase — for example, from solid to liquid or liquid to gas — it absorbs or releases energy.
-Importantly, this energy is used to break or form forces holding the substance together, not to change its temperature.
+This energy is involved in the breaking or forming of forces holding the substance together, not in changing its temperature.

 Melting (fusion) and boiling (vaporization) are endothermic – energy is absorbed.